-The most common complaint I hear about stevia is it’s bitter taste.
-Interestingly enough that bitter aftertaste is from the leaves of the plant, and the sweetness is from the veins.
+The most common complaint I hear about stevia is its bitter taste.
+Interestingly enough the bitter aftertaste is from the leaves of the plant, and the sweetness is from the veins.
 You can find a great article about stevia and the extraction process here.

 Is Stevia Really Healthy?

 Monk fruit is 150-200 times sweeter than table sugar and has a glycemic index of zero!
-It is extracted from a small round fruit native to china.
-People tend to like Monk Fruit as a alternative to stevia if there are allergies or a sensitivity to stevia.
+It is extracted from a small round fruit native to China.
+People tend to like Monk Fruit as an alternative to stevia if there are allergies or sensitivity to stevia.

 Xylitol can seem a little scary at first because the name looks so foreign.
 It is a natural sugar alcohol that is found in most fruits and plants.
 It is often extracted from birch!

-Erythritol is another word that just seems a little off, but it is another sugar alcohol that can safely be use in the sugar free lifestyle.
+Erythritol is another word that just seems a little off, but it is another sugar alcohol that can safely be used in a sugar-free lifestyle.

 My Top Recommended Sweeteners

 Finding the best natural sweeteners is certainly a personal journey.
 You may love something and I may not like it at all.
 Your best natural sweeteners could be different than mine, but we do learn from each other!
 Here are the ones that I have enjoyed and found success using.

 This is my top sugar replacement resource.
 I use it in nearly all my sweet recipes.
 It does not have the bitter aftertaste that some stevia blends have and it is extremely pure.